MattPinder/MastersProject/README.md

 15k completed, 7k and 12k still ongoing
 * 12k complete, 7k still ongoing

-* Attempt Canu on pb_354 with genomeSize of 80.5m
+* Attempt Canu on pb_354 with genomeSize of 80.5m (estimate from Falcon assembly sizes)

 * As pb_77 has had poor results, try tweaking other parameters
   * Try lowering max_diff from 500 to 400